 - Study lamp

 - Tea towels and dishcloths

 - Toiletries (e.g. shampoo, shower gel, toothbrush, etc)

 - D-lock (if you are bringing a bike)

 - A small portable locker or safe for your valuables (e.g. passport, visa documents, etc)

 Coventry University's medical centre is based in the Hub, and has doctors and nurses based there for appointments.
 Make sure you register when you arrive!

 Register to vote

 Not only is it important to be able to have your say about local politics and issues, this is really important for your credit rating in the future - if you don't have a good credit rating, it can be harder to get loans and mortgages, so make sure you register to have your say.
-Find out more here.
+Find out more on the Electoral Commission website.

 Register your valuables